Introduction

 [This is] so that the People of the Scripture may know that they are not able [to obtain] anything from the bounty of Allah and that [all] bounty is in the hand of Allah; He gives it to whom He wills.
 (57:29)

-The prefixed particles, which are called الْحُرُوفُ الْجازِمَةُ change the mood of the imperfect tense to the jussive case where the final radical takes a sukoon or jazm. these are listed below:
+The prefixed particles, referred to as الْحُرُوفُ الْجازِمَةُ, alter the mood of the imperfect tense to the jussive case, where the final radical carries a sukoon or jazm.
+These are enumerated below:

 لَمْ